WORK180/hubspot-api/README.md

 ```

 ## Configuring your hubspot settings
-This library utilises Hubspot Private App tokens to authenticate your requests.
+This library utilizes Hubspot Private App tokens to authenticate your requests.
 You can set up a Private App by following the instructions here: https://developers.hubspot.com/docs/api/private-apps

 ### Initializing your Hubspot client
 To set up your hubspot client you will need to add the following code.

 .env
 ```
-HUBSPOT_API_DOMAIN=api.hubapi.com
+HUBSPOT_API_DOMAIN=api.hubspot.api.com
 HUBSPOT_API_KEY=<Your-private-app-token-here>
 HUBSPOT_PORTAL_ID=<Your-hubspot-portal-id-here>